MooersLab/writingLogTemplate/README.md

 - Upload the files into your current writing project.
 - Open the writing log file to edit it and compile it on the fly.
 - Compile times are lightning fast.
-- You can configure Overleaf to use its defualt, Vim, or Emacs key bindings.
+- You can configure Overleaf to use its default, Vim, or Emacs key bindings.

 ## Usage in Emacs